 - d.
 The Dean of Students, in consultation with the Title IX Coordinator and appropriate administrators, may elect to engage a qualified external hearing officer either to assist the hearing panel in the conduct of the hearing or to serve as the hearing officer in lieu of a panel.
 In determining whether to select a hearing officer, the Dean of Students will consider the nature of the allegations, the complexity of the case, whether there is any issue of conflict of interest, the availability of trained panel members, whether the University is in session or on break, and any other relevant factors. - e.
+Individuals will be trained annually on issues related to definitions of sexual misconduct such as dating violence, domestic violence, sexual assault and stalking, the formal complaint process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially.
+Including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias as well as how to conduct an investigation and process that protects the safety of victims and promotes accountability and when and under what circumstances this Policy may be invoked.
+Such persons shall also receive such other training as is required by Title IX and the California Education Code §67386. - f.
 The Title IX Coordinator will schedule a hearing date, time and location and provide the Parties with at least ten (10) calendar days' prior written notice of the hearing.
 The parties will also be provided with the names of the panel members and/or of any hearing officer.
 The parties will have three (3) business days after being notified of the identity of the panel and/or hearing officer to object to such person(s) on the basis of actual or perceived conflict of interest, bias, or prejudice.
-The Title IX Coordinator will evaluate whether the objection is substantiated, and if so, the Dean of Students, in consultation with the Title IX Coordinator, will remove and replace the panel member(s) and/or hearing officer. - f.
+The Title IX Coordinator will evaluate whether the objection is substantiated, and if so, the Dean of Students, in consultation with the Title IX Coordinator, will remove and replace the panel member(s) and/or hearing officer. - g.
 In advance of the hearing, the Title IX Coordinator will contact the Complainant and Respondent to schedule a separate pre-hearing meeting with each party.
 At the pre-hearing meeting, each party will receive an explanation of the hearing process and have the opportunity to ask any questions.
-If the Complainant and/or Respondent have elected to have advisors/support persons throughout the hearing process, the advisor/support person is encouraged to accompany the Complainant/Respondent to the pre-hearing meeting. - g.
+If the Complainant and/or Respondent have elected to have advisors/support persons throughout the hearing process, the advisor/support person is encouraged to accompany the Complainant/Respondent to the pre-hearing meeting.

+- h.
 The hearing panel/officer has broad discretion to determine the hearing format.
 However, in all instances where a Respondent faces severe disciplinary sanctions (i.e., expulsion or suspension) and the credibility of a witness (whether the Respondent, another witness, or both) is central to the adjudication of the allegation, the hearing panel/officer shall permit cross-examination of the parties and witnesses.
-Neither party shall be allowed to directly question or cross-examine the other during the hearing.
+Neither party shall be allowed to directly question or cross-examine the other during the hearing nor shall the advisor/support person directly question. - i.

-h.
 At least five (5) calendar days prior to the hearing, both parties shall submit in writing to the hearing panel/officer any questions that a party would like the hearing panel/officer to ask of the other party or of witnesses.
 The hearing panel/officer will decide whether the submitted questions are relevant to the matter and otherwise appropriate.
 This does not preclude either party from submitting questions during the hearing for the hearing panel/officer to ask of a party or witness.